-You need to make an appointment to collect your residence permit from the IND.
-You need this document to identify yourself and prove you are allowed to live in the Netherlands.
+Once you have received your letter from the IND regarding the collection of your residence permit, make an appointment to do so.
+You need this rsidence document to identify yourself and prove you are allowed to live in the Netherlands.